ministryofjustice/moj-frontend/docs/service-patterns/appointment.md

 A cross-government team has developed 2 service patterns to help teams design ‘apply’ and ‘appointments’ journeys.
 These are proofs of concept that have been built to test their usefulness.

 They contain some reusable parts that can be used to build services.
 This is the service pattern for ‘appointments’.
-You can also [view the service pattern for ‘apply’](/service-patterns/apply).
+There's also the [service pattern for ‘apply’](/service-patterns/apply).

 These service patterns are based on examples from across government.
 Those services were designed for different users and contexts, but the proof of concept shows some of the common and reusable parts.